AbnocChinwads/third-milestone-project/README.md

 #### Acknowledgements

 * I received inspiration for using Flask-Paginate and flash messages from google searches and stackoverflow queries on how to best paginate and display messages when using the Flask framework.

+* I used stackoverflow to find the solution to how best to close the flash messages (https://stackoverflow.com/questions/19704477/adding-close-button-in-div-to-close-the-box).